-For old-world elegance with a side of classic continental European fare, look no further than Brasserie 1806.
-Brasserie 1806 is situated in the charming Breidenbacher Hof hotel and offers a charming view over Düsseldorf’s Altstadt (old city).
-Designed in a Louis-XVI style, this brasserie features all the trappings of old-school luxury, from ornate chandeliers to marble pillars to plush furnishings – though the menu is anything but staid.
-Chef Philipp Ferber and his team create regional and French specialties from trout tartar and monkfish ceviche.
-Be sure to try a regional delicacy, Rheinischer Sauerbraten, a roast which is marinated in red wine and vinegar for several days, then slowly braised.
+For old-world elegance with a side of classic continental European cuisine, look no further than Brasserie 1806.
+This glamorous restaurant is located in the charming Breidenbacher Hof hotel and offers charming views over Düsseldorf’s Altstadt (old city).
+Designed in a Louis XVI style, this brasserie features all the trappings of old-school luxury, from ornate chandeliers to marble pillars to plush furnishings – though the menu is anything but staid.
+Chef Philipp Ferber and his team create regional and French specialities, ranging from trout tartare to monkfish ceviche.
+Be sure to try a regional delicacy, Rheinischer Sauerbraten, a roast marinated in red wine and vinegar for several days, then slowly braised.
 Brasserie 1806 offers a decadent dining experience through and through, including an extensive wine list paired with impeccable service.

 Where to eat in Düsseldorf?
 Everywhere, in a word, but this modern metropolis is home to several restaurants that are absolute must-visits.
 Michelin stars have rained down on the city for years now, but the best restaurants in Düsseldorf have kept their feet firmly on the ground, serving up world-class cuisine free of pretension and accentuated by delicious Altbier.
 Modern Düsseldorf has developed alongside its business travellers turned expats and is home to Europe’s third-largest Japanese community, and diners can expect delicious food and innovation in equal measure.
 Whether you’re after a hearty bowl of ramen or a traditional Westphalian Blutwurst (blood sausage), you’re in for a treat.

 Eaten somewhere on this list and loved it?
 Share it with the hashtag #TimeOutEatList.